 Have you ever tried freezer paper stenciling?
 If not, you are in for a treat today!
-I am sharing a project using this method along with everything you need to know to get creative with this stenciling method at home.
-If you have freezer paper and scissors, you can make something amazing and so can your kids!
-In fact, you can give these tea towels with our handprint flowers on a watering can for a gift mom will love.
-This post is sponsored by Testors, however, all projects and opinions are my own.
+I am sharing a project using this method along with everything you need to know to get creative with this freezer paper stenciling method at home.
+If you have freezer paper and scissors, you can make something amazing, and so can your kids!

-- Freezer paper (yes, the kind in your kitchen) (this MUST BE freezer paper – not waxed paper or butcher paper or parchment paper)
+- Freezer paper – yes, the kind in your kitchen! (it MUST BE freezer paper – not waxed paper, butcher paper, or parchment paper)

 - Ironing mat or towel